tomruttle/app-manager/README.md

 ### history.js

-Cross-browser HTML5 history implementation, which a little extra on top (event listeners, state).
+Cross-browser HTML5 history implementation, with a little extra on top (events system, state).
 Detects changes in browser state and calls the appropriate lifecycle methods in response.
 The live instance of the `history` object is passed down to each `fragment` through the lifecycle functions, so your `fragments` can mutate the browser state themselves.

 ## API

-app-manager exports a class (`AppManager`) whose constructor takes three parameters: `config`, `analytics`, and `options`:
+`app-manager` exports a class `AppManager` whose constructor takes three parameters: `config`, `analytics`, and `options`:

 ```typescript
 type AppNameType = string;